 Director of Operations

-Lisa Swainston has worked at OCIC since 2008 in a number of capacities.
-In her new role as Director of Operations Lisa will focus on developing and implementing operational processes and procedures that will better enable the staff and Council to achieve our strategic directions and funded programs.
-Lisa also supports financial and administrative management of all operations; oversee membership renewal and development; and provides direction on operational and member service activities.
+Lisa Swainston (she/her) has worked at OCIC since 2008 in a number of capacities.
+In her role as Director of Operations, Lisa is responsible for developing and implementing operational processes and procedures that will better enable the staff and Council to achieve our strategic directions and funded programs.
+Lisa also supports financial and administrative management of all operations; oversees membership renewal and development; and provides direction on operational and member service activities.

 Outside of OCIC Lisa is a Board Director for Amnesty International Toronto, and is an advocate for human rights, social justice, equality and inclusion, with a strong interest in Indigenous rights and corporate accountability.
 Lisa has an Honours B.A. with majors in Criminology and Sociology and minors in French and Indigenous Studies (formerly called Aboriginal Studies) from the University of Toronto, and Certificates in Project Management from Humber College; Fundraising and Volunteer Management, and Practical Management Strategies from George Brown College.
 Lisa has taken several courses in Organizational Management and Human Resources from Ryerson University.
 She also enjoys camping and hiking, watching films, listening to music, reading, traveling and crocheting.

-Community Engagement Specialist
+Community Engagement & Gender Equality Specialist

-Marilyn majored in Community Development at Brescia University College through Western University, and in 2017, she graduated with a postgraduate certificate in International Development with a partnering certificate in Global Citizenship from Humber College.
-Marilyn’s experience in the non-profit sector spans from volunteering locally as donor’s relations with United Way and refugee settlement groups with Culture Link to spending the last two years working internationally with CARE Canada in Zambia, with rural indigenous women weavers in Guatemala, and on social justice movements through the use of information and communication technologies in South Africa.
+Marilyn Bastedo joined OCIC in July 2019 and is responsible for supporting membership, logistics and administration for OCIC programs.
+She brings her passion for women’s empowerment, connecting with communities, and knowledge sharing to her work.
+Marilyn majored in Community Development at Brescia University College through Western University and in 2017 completed her postgraduate certificate in International Development with a partnering certificate in Global Citizenship from Humber College.
+Marilyn’s experience in the non-profit sector spans from volunteering locally with the United Way, Heart and Stroke Foundation, Culture Link and Progress Toronto.
+She has also worked internationally with CARE Canada in Zambia, with rural indigenous women weavers in Guatemala, and on social justice movements through the use of information and communication technologies in South Africa.